 Classifying Risk of DCCC Faculty, Staff and Students Exposure to SARS-CoV-2

-Risk of exposure to SARS-CoV-2 while on DCCC campuses may depend in part on expected job duties and the need for contact within 6 feet of people known to be, or suspected of being, infected with SARS-CoV-2.
+Risk of exposure to SARS-CoV-2 while on DCCC campuses may depend in part on expected job duties and the need for proximity within 6 feet of people known to be, or suspected of being, infected with SARS-CoV-2.
 Other factors, such as facility conditions and individual health conditions, may also affect people’s risk of getting COVID-19 and/or developing complications from the illness.

 OSHA has divided job tasks into four risk exposure levels: very high, high, medium, and lower risk.
 It is DCCC’s goal that the majority of our faculty, staff, and students will fall in the lower exposure risk (caution) or medium exposure risk levels while on DCCC campuses.
 A variable in the risk exposure level determination as well as the potential need to quarantine is being a “close contact.”
 This is being with 6’ of a confirmed or suspected case for 15 minutes or longer.

 Lower Exposure Risk (Caution)